sadrasafa/NetControlApp/README.md

 • Work on the home page and make it user friendly

-Known bugs:

-•	The nodes are not correctly loaded if the network is given as seed nodes.

 Team 3:

 •	Maybe also make it able to restart – Feature to be considered at the end if there is time – Controller and Thread